Equity Residential (EQR): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Sam Zell is the founder and Chairman.
-Robert H. Lurie (deceased 1990) was a key partner in Zell's early real estate ventures that formed the basis for EQR.
+The core founding team was led by Sam Zell, the founder and Chairman, with Robert H. Lurie as a key partner in the early real estate ventures that formed the basis of the company.
+Zell is defintely the driving force behind the initial strategy.

 Initial capital/funding

-The company was formed through the consolidation of various private real estate holdings managed by Sam Zell.
-Its Initial Public Offering (IPO) in August 1993 raised approximately $134 million, providing significant capital for expansion.
+The company was initially formed by consolidating various private real estate holdings managed by Sam Zell.
+The pivotal moment for capital came with its Initial Public Offering (IPO) in August 1993, which raised approximately $134 million for expansion.

 Year Key Event Significance

-1997 Acquisition of Wellsford Residential Property Trust Added over 40,000 apartment units, substantially increasing portfolio size and geographic reach.
+1997 Acquisition of Wellsford Residential Property Trust Substantially increased portfolio size by adding over 40,000 apartment units, expanding geographic reach.

 Equity Residential (EQR) Ownership Structure